Skip to main content

 5. Good planning and organization

 A real-life classroom affords some improvisation because of the numerous kinds of activities that groups can conduct.
-However, in the online space, good planning and organization are the clue to effective learning and student interest.
+However, in an online learning environment, good planning and organization are the key to effective teaching and student engagement.

 An excellent way to guarantee flawless, engaging organization of your online lessons is to rely on modern technology for lesson design (such as BookWidgets).
-You also reap benefits in the form of quicker lesson planning, less time spent on grading, and the use of contemporary ICT in the course.
+You also reap benefits in the form of quicker lesson planning, less time spent on grading, and the use of contemporary ICT in technology-enhanced learning.

 If you want to boost your productivity as a teacher, you might want to take a look at these great productivity apps.